 In order to become a neonatal nurse, you have to go to nursing school.
 While not required, if you want to be a neonatal intensive care unit nurse getting as much experience in the NICU before applying to jobs is helpful.
 For instance, before graduating I spent my last semester doing my senior practicum in the NICU.
 You can also be a tech in a NICU before graduating in order to make connections.

-Are you a new grad looking to pursue a job in the NICU?
-Read 14 Questions to Ask if You Want to Be a New Grad NICU Nurse
+Are you a new grad or student looking to pursue a job in the NICU?
+Don’t miss:

 2. You will have days that feel impossible… but you’ll survive

 3. The pain of watching parents suffer doesn’t necessarily get easier over time

 Watching a parent leave their premature, sick baby behind in an incubator will never get easier.
 The pain and suffering are written all over their face and as you try to do anything to be helpful.
 Until you realize that the only thing that will help is the only thing you can’t give to them – a healthy baby.
 So as you watch parents suffer you sit back and realize while you can’t give them a healthy baby now… you can do your best to try to give them a healthy baby eventually.

 4. You may start to think that every pregnant person will go into premature labor